PhoenixPan/FrontEndDevelopment/html-basic.md

 <s> and <strike>
 <u>
 ```

+# Named character references
+When you want to display a greater-than symbol in the text, you can use a named character reference.
+You should know these four common named character references:

+&gt; denotes the greater-than sign (>)
+&lt; denotes the less-than sign (<)
+&amp; denotes the ampersand (&)
+&quot; denotes double quote (")

 #Charactistics
 1. Format: spaces in source code will be reduced to one and in-text newline does not work either.
 Use one or more "<**br /**>".